OpenACC/openacc-best-practices-guide/06-Loops.markdown

-Since these mappings will vary between different accelerator, the `loop` directive accepts a `device_type` clause, which will inform the compiler that these clauses only apply to a particular device time.
+Since these mappings will vary between different accelerator, the `loop` directive accepts a `device_type` clause, which will inform the compiler that these clauses only apply to a particular device type.
 Clauses after a `device_type` clause up until either the next `device_type` or the end of the directive will apply only to the specified device.
 Clauses that appear before all `device_type` clauses are considered default values, which will be used if